bluesoulceviriekibi/bsce-website/content/galeri/my-trip-to-scotland/index.md

 title: "My Trip to Scotland"
 date: 2017-11-01T18:01:26+01:00

-categories: ['Travelling', 'Holidays']
+kategoriler: ['Travelling', 'Holidays']
-tags: ['Scotland', 'Glennfinnan Viaduct', 'Eilean Donan Castle']
+etiketler: ['Scotland', 'Glennfinnan Viaduct', 'Eilean Donan Castle']
-author: "Lednerb"
+yazar: "Lednerb"
 ---
 In June 2017 I've visited Scotland with my best friend for two weeks.
 We drove a lot through the beautiful countryside and saw a lot of different animals: cattle, deer, birds, dolphins, and sheep.
 Sheep everywhere!